 Like big snow elephants.

-Everything changes shape and color
+Everything changes shape and color,

 And, winter telling tales

-Educator: Guys, in the morning I brought snow to the group, but what happened to the snow? (melted) Why? (a snowflake with the image of 1 property is attached to the board, a drop of water is drawn on the snowflake: the snow melts in warmth).
+Educator: Guys, I brought snow to the group in the morning, but what happened to the snow? (melted) Why? (a snowflake with the image of 1 property is attached to the board, a drop of water is drawn on the snowflake: snow melts in warmth).
 How are we going to explore the snow now?
-Where can we get it? (we will ask to bring a second caregiver using the magic word "please").Let's take a magnifying glass and carefully examine the melted snow.
-What do you see? (dirty water).
-Guys, why is the water dirty? (bring snow) Let's touch the snow, what does it feel like? (cold).Guys, I saw that some children eat snow.
+Where can we get it? (we will ask you to bring a second teacher, using the magic word “please”) Let's take a magnifying glass and carefully examine the melted snow.
+What do you see? (water is dirty).
+Guys, why is the water dirty? (they bring snow) Let's touch the snow, what does it feel like? (cold) Guys, I saw that some children eat snow.
 Are they doing the right thing?
 Why?
-Can you eat snow? (no, snow is cold and can be muddy).
+Is it possible to eat snow? (no, the snow is cold and can be dirty).

-Summary of the lesson on familiarization with objects of animate and inanimate nature "House and its parts" The house and its parts Theme: "The house under the blue roof."
-Program content: Educational objectives: to make children understand that nature is ours.
+Summary of a lesson on familiarization with objects of living and inanimate nature “The House and Its Parts” The house and its parts Topic: “The house with a blue roof.”
+Program content: Educational objectives: let children understand that nature is ours.

-What natural phenomena occur in spring?
+What natural phenomena happen in spring?

 Snowmelt.
 As more heat comes from the Sun, the snow begins to melt.
-The air around is filled with the murmur of streams, which can provoke the onset of floods - a clear sign of spring.
+The air around is filled with the murmur of streams, which can trigger the onset of floods - a clear sign of spring.

 Frost.
 It was warm and suddenly it froze - frost appeared on the branches and wires.
 These are frozen crystals of moisture.

-These are all examples of inanimate phenomena.
+These are all examples of inanimate natural phenomena.

-In summer, there are natural phenomena, such as:
+In summer there are natural phenomena such as:

 Rainbow.
-Occurs in an atmosphere with high humidity, often after rain or thunderstorms.
-A rainbow is an optical phenomenon of nature, for the observer it appears as a multi-colored arc.
-When the sun's rays are refracted in water droplets, an optical distortion occurs, which consists in the deviation of different colors, the white color is divided into a spectrum of colors in the form of a multi-colored rainbow.
+Occurs in the atmosphere with high humidity, often after rain or thunderstorms.
+Rainbow - optical phenomenon nature, to the observer appears in the form of a multi-colored arc.
+When the sun's rays are refracted in water droplets, optical distortion occurs, which consists of deflection different colors, White color is broken down into a spectrum of colors in the form of a multi-colored rainbow.

 Shower.
-It's heavy, torrential rain.
+This is heavy, "torrential" rain.

 Wind.
 This is the movement of air currents.
 In autumn and winter the wind is especially cold.